krzysztofj1234567890/computer-science-basics-tutorials/azure/azure_messaging.md

 When to use it:
 - avoid constant polling to determine that a system state change has occurred.

+#### push vs pull

+Pull:
+- scenarios requiring low latency, high throughput, and real-time updates.
+- Consumers must handle backpressure, where they cannot keep up with incoming events, which may cause congestion, loss, or duplication of events
+- Consumers must implement idempotency to process the same event multiple times without side effects; this may increase complexity and cost of the logic.

+Pull:
+- consumers query the storage for new events
+- Consumers control the pace and frequency of fetching events and process them at their own convenience.
+- This model is suitable for scenarios where high availability, resilience, and eventual consistency are needed.
+- producers may experience latency, overhead, and failure points when writing events to the storage.
+- Additionally, consumers may generate unnecessary traffic, waste resources, and miss updates when polling the storage.
+- Consumers must handle concurrency when multiple instances of the same consumer access the same events, which can cause conflicts, inconsistencies, or duplicates.

 #### Event Handler

 An event handler is an application or Azure service that receives events sent by namespace topics' push delivery mechanism.
 Event handlers, or sometimes called destinations